omnetpp/omnetpp/samples/database/README.txt

 Token Ring model, on Windows XP, with MySQL 4.1 running on the *same* machine.

 Directory contents:
-  - C++ sources (.cc/h) for the above classes;
+  - the src/ subdirectory contains C++ sources (.cc/h) and NED file for the above classes;
   - the sql/ subdirectory contains SQL scripts to create the necessary database tables;
-  - example1/ configures the Token Ring model to read module parameters from the database, and write output scalars and vectors there;
+  - example1/ configures the FiFo model to read module parameters from the database, and write output scalars and vectors there;
-  - example2/ demonstrates cMySQLNetBuilder, and builds a network with a topology coming from the database.
+  - example2/ demonstrates cMySQLNetBuilder on Route model, it builds a network with a topology coming from the database.
 An SQL script to fill the database with the topology info (nodes and links) is provided.

 Steps to get things up and running (These instructions use Linux command-line syntax, but the equivalent will work on Windows too):